katsuhisamaruyama/jxplatform2/README.md

     builder.unbuild();

-### As an Eclipse plug-in
+#### Building a Java model of source code within an Eclipse project

-The following is the typical code for building a Java model for the source code within the Eclipse project.
+The following is the typical code for building a Java model of source code within an Eclipse project.

     // import org.eclipse.jdt.core.IJavaProject;
     // import org.jtool.eclipse.plugin.ModelBuilderPlugin;